 The short term traders can short the stocks on the next day of the pattern formation with a stop loss at the swing highs of the pattern with targets of lower support levels.

 Identifying these patterns and applying in our trading system gives you an edge over other traders.
+Stock screeners can also be used as candlestick pattern scanner to find out the required pattern.

 Market moves can never be predicted accurately.
 But using these patterns gives an insight into the markets at least.